David-Molinari/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a web application framework that sits on top of the Node.js web server, making it easier to create web applications.
+I learned about Express's use of middleware and routing.

 - [ ] Describe Middleware?

+Middleware functions are able to take request and response objects, perform operations on them, and (when specified) trigger some action.
+Examples are logging and sercurity.
+Middleware stack is basically an array of functions.
+It can change the response or reqest but doesn't have to.

 - [ ] Describe a Resource?

+A resource is something available to the client that the api helps them manage.

 - [ ] What can the API return to help clients know if a request was successful?

+A status with the proper code.

 - [ ] How can we partition our application into sub-applications?

+Using routing and seperate files/folders.

 ## Minimum Viable Product